MrJamieRyan/mrjamieryan.github.io/_posts/2020-06-01-i-am-a-fraud.md

 Even my dog should probably be taken away from me.
 Why?
 I have no idea, I love him dearly and take care of him better than I take care of myself, yet I still wait for the day the SSPCA knocks on my door with a travel crate, ready to take him away to his “real” home.

-This way of thinking makes me behave in ways I would rather not.
-I actually really dislike alcoholic drinks, I’ve never been a fan and yet I drink because it’s socially unacceptable not to drink.
-You don’t get asked out and aren’t seen as being as fun if you don’t drink.
-I’ve never smoked or done drugs, I’ve got a very hard line with both of those, but drinking is something my peers can make me do.
-I also dislike most pubs and clubs.
-They are noisy, sticky, warm and I can never understand a word anyone is saying, so I try and laugh at what seems like an appropriate moment and then make an excuse and leave, I have become a master of the irish exit.

 How does all this manifest itself?
 I have trouble believing anything is for the long term.
 I’ve realised this year that I have commitment issues.
 Not to people, I have people in my life who I love dearly and would take a bullet for and I have my wonderful partner who I adore with all my heart.
 But to situations.

 * Made plans with me?
 I expect you to cancel them